 How Much Does Cyber Liability Insurance Cost?

 Live the coverage specifics, the cost of cyber liability insurance varies from business to business.
 Sometimes, you can get a low amount of cover within your professional liability insurance for an extra $100 to $200 per year.
-But if your business stores sensitive information or needs a higher limit, you need a separate policy that typically costs between $750 and $1,000 per annum.
+But if your business stores sensitive information or needs a higher limit, you need a separate policy that typically costs between $750 and $1,000 per year.

 Some factors that impact the cost of your policy include: